Big Haleakala - Road to Hana Day

 Home Sweet Home:

 The last leg of the trip is pretty much like driving from the airport to Annie's Surf Shack.
 It takes the better part of an hour.
 It's a good opportunity while in Kahului to do some quick shopping.
-You'll be driving right past Costco, Walmart, Target and Whole Food.
-Also you might want to get some gas at Costco.
+You'll be driving right past Costco, Walmart, Target, and Whole Foods.
+Also, you might want to get some gas at Costco.
 They have the best fuel prices on the island.